-In today’s article, I’m going to share a simple realisation I recently had about one of the main topics we discuss on the blog: Early Semi-Retirement.
+In today’s article, I’m going to share a simple realisation I recently had about one of the main topics we discuss on the blog: Semi-Retirement aka SemiFIRE.
 Mr. Flamingo and I have been semi-retired for 12 months at the time of writing and I can honestly say that this lifestyle is amazing.
 Choosing a slower FIRE approach is one of the best things we’ve done to date.
 The balance we enjoy in our lives right now is great.
 And the reason is simple: (Early) Semi-Retirement is the ultimate sweet spot when it comes to the pursuit of Financial Independence.

 There is a Sweet Spot for Everything In Life